 Children in our programs are cared for in a warm, caring and safe environment.
 Staff are well trained in Early Childhood Education and follow age-appropriate lesson plans that have been developed to stimulate not only a child’s mind but provide a fun and creative day.
 Infants and toddlers in our care receive the nurturing and interaction they need along with play designed to help build their development.

 The Early Childhood curriculum is designed around the Creative Curriculum®.
 Creative Curriculum® is an educational component with lesson plans that support each child’s physical, intellectual, emotional, social and language development.
 The curriculum is integrated with the Ohio Department of Education Early Learning Standards.

-The YMCA and JCC of Greater Toledo offers State Licensed before- and after-school care at over 20 locations throughout Northwest Ohio.
+The YMCA and JCC of Greater Toledo offers State Licensed before- and after-school care at 26 locations throughout Northwest Ohio.
 While our programs allow for activity choice, they provide an educationally-based curriculum that includes homework assistance.

 Healthy Kids Curriculum

 YMCA/JCC Child Care features a Healthy Kids Curriculum that includes: age-appropriate activities, healthy snacks, time for play, indoor and outdoor programs, study time and family events.
 Kids in Motion includes play for exercise, walking club and fitness and nutrition activities.

 Healthy Kids Curriculum is supported by: The Andersons, Danberry Realtors, UTMC, ProMedica and United Way of Greater Toledo.

 Parents can choose whether they need full-time or part-time care during the year.

 Second Shift/Calamity Day/ Early Opening